Clash Detection Viewport API#

 Dynamic Clashes#

-• When Enable selection groups is enabled, the meshes will follow the animation of the original meshes.
+• When Enable selection groups is enabled, source meshes are highlighted and bake-generated meshes/outlines are shown; they follow the animation of the original meshes.

 Warning